Cleaning Guides

 The market is also full of numerous commercial cleaners for both W and SW-marked sofas and chairs.
 Whichever cleaning solution you choose, make sure to test it out on a small hidden spot first, to make sure it won’t bleach the sofa colour.
 And always follow the instructions.

-Your sofa looks in need of a deep cleaning?
+Does your sofa need a deep clean?

 We offer steam cleaning and more.